After four years of skewering Trump, the late-night TV hosts delight in his loss to Biden

 Corden: “The only way it could have been more hilarious is if the Four Seasons Total Landscaping shop was located in a seedy industrial strip mall sandwiched between a crematorium and a sex shop — and that’s exactly where it was.
 I cannot imagine a better location for the future Donald Trump Presidential Library.”

-Meyers: “This is where the president’s lawyer held an official press conference falsely alleging a scheme of wide-scale voter fraud in order to undermine an election ...
+Meyers: “This is where the president’s lawyer held an official press conference falsely alleging a scheme of wide-scale voter fraud in order to undermine an election. ...
 The only thing missing from this scene was a store called Metaphors ‘R Us.”

 Kimmel: “This is the second-most embarrassing thing to happen to Rudy this month.
-He somehow managed to out-Borat himself."
+He somehow managed to out-Borat himself.”
+(Rudolph W. Giuliani, one of the president’s personal lawyers, spoke at the news conference.)

 Colbert: “Looks like the Penguin announcing layoffs to his henchmen.
 Looks like a ‘Storage Wars’ episode hosted by the Crypt Keeper.
 Looks like the dedication of a new performing arts center at Chernobyl.”